schipiga/rehire/README.md

 **rehire** is based on [rewire](https://github.com/jhnns/rewire) and extends it with some useful features:

-- method `global` in case if you want use it in global context and not import in each tests file.
+- method `global` in case if you want to use it in global context and not import in each tests file.
 I found issue, that if to make vanilla `rewire` as global then it detects relative paths wrongly.
 It's fixed with `rehire`:

      ```javascript
      const rehire = require("rehire");